ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 2. mydriver.h
 3. test_mydriver.c

-The module_generator will use lowercase names by default.
 You can configure the module_generator to use a differect naming mechanism through the project.yml:
 ```yaml
 :module_generator: